dikortis/LetsTalkETC/Episodes/Episode_4.md

-great platform for a newbie you know which kind of touches on kind of work what I was getting at is is you know opening up other products and athyrium to to lure in newbies
+great platform for a newbie you know which kind of touches on kind of work what I was getting at is is you know opening up other products and ethereum to to lure in newbies

 **Carlo Vicari:**
- yeah I think I was
+ yes I think I was
 gonna say that too i think minor gate is obviously something you don't want to stick with as you become more of a